S. Georgia Nugent: College President

 Nugent became Kenyon College's 18th president and first female president in 2003.
 As president, she oversaw the construction of the $70 million Kenyon Athletic Center (KAC), and undertook the largest capital campaign in the college's 188-year history.
 President Nugent was an outspoken supporter of the Amethyst Initiative, which she co-authored with 8 other presidents of American colleges and universities in 2008.

-On President's Day, S. Georgia Nugent often switched roles with a Kenyon student who went to faculty and staff meetings while she attended class, visited professors during their office hours and ate meals at the campus dining hall.
-President Nugent chose the student through a contest that asked students why they wanted to be President for a day.

 After leaving Kenyon, she joined the Council of Independent Colleges (CIC) as a senior fellow to lead their Campaign for the Liberal Arts.

 In August 2019, S. Georgia Nugent became Illinois Wesleyan University's Interim President for the 2019-2020 academic year.
 The university's 19th President Eric Jensen announced in May 2019 that he will be stepping down after four years with the university.
 He also announced his subsequent retirement from higher education.

 On November 14, 2019, Nugent was selected as the 20th and first female president of Illinois Wesleyan University.

+On President's Day, S. Georgia Nugent often switched roles with a Kenyon, or later, Illinois Wesleyan student in a "President for a Day" experience.
+The selected student went to faculty and staff meetings while she attended their classes, visited professors during their office hours, ate meals at the campus dining hall, and participated in student clubs or extracurricular activities.
+One such occasion involved Nugent drawing a cartoon to appear in the Illinois Wesleyan student newspaper, The Argus, as the student selected to switch spots with her for the day was both the Artistic Director and a cartoonist for the periodical.
+President Nugent chose each of the students to switch places with through a contest that asked the student body why they wanted to be President for a day.